|

 journals that I have been keeping for nearly 40 years", stated

 Jeremiah.
-Jeremiah is currently working on a project with Lorna
+Jeremiah is currently working on a project with

 Luff, a daughter of Gay icon Judy Garland. |

-It’s curious that after 35 years, Jerri Hose has finally resurrected
+Jerri Hose has finally resurrected

-himself with a personal attack on me.
+himself with a personal attack on me!
 Let me offer my sincere

-condolences that “Jerri” allowed himself to be interviewed for dubious David
+condolences that “Jerri” allowed himself to be interviewed

-Karter’s dubious book.
-And my deepest regrets to the “author”, who has hatefully
+regrets to the “author”, who has hatefully

 succeeded in pitting one veteran of the Stonewall Rebellion against